 Pahamune House is located on Katupotha Road, Pahamune at Narammala in the Kurunegala District

 Pahamune House was set up as an act of generosity by late Desamanya Dr A M M Sahabdeen, a leading Sri Lankan philanthropist.
 It is currently run as his charitable foundation by his family members, is

 incorporated by Act of Parliament No. 3 of 1991, Sri Lanka.

 We have already been the subject of a BBC documentary detailing the initial stages of establishing Pahamune House and this was broadcast in early 2006.

 Pahamune House was originally established in the immediate aftermath of the December 2004 tsunami.
 At that time Pahamune House accepted over two hundred children both boys and girls had lost one or both parents in the tsunami as well as others who had seen their communities destroyed by its effects.
 Since then the home has extended its work to accept children whose families have been severely affected by poverty and the recent escalation of violence in Sri Lanka.
 At present we have 20 children in our care and we have plan to increase this no to 50.

 We also offer places to children whose families have lived in refugee camps and who are referred to us by the probation service because they have been deserted by their parents or have suffered some form of abuse.

 Uniquely for Sri Lanka our children are drawn from across the country.
 The majority are drawn from the East Coast areas which have been destroyed by violence and the tsunami.
 However we also have students from the Hill Country whose parents are extremely poor labourers on tea estates or have been forced to retire by disability.
-Equally unusually the home, although run by a Muslim charity, is committed to accepting children from all of the major religions within the country.
+Equally unusually the home, is committed to accepting children from all of the major religions within the country.
 This allows us to integrate students and to teach them about the beliefs and rituals of other faiths while allowing them the teachers and opportunities to explore and practice their own beliefs.